GridTools/gt4py/docs/GDPs/gdp-0001-standalone-cli.rst

 The author believes that the two types of files serve distinctly separate purposes.
-While both types can be passed into `gtpyc`, plain `.py` files should represent valid Python modules whereas `.gt.py` files are treated as written in `gtscript`, a domain specific language that extends Python.
+While both types can be passed into `gtpyc`, plain `.py` files should represent valid Python modules whereas `.gt.py` files are treated as written in GTScript, a domain specific language that extends Python.

 It may be a subtle difference in implementation but quite a difference in intent.
-The author of a `.py` file may use `gt4py` as a library, whereas the author of a `gtscript` file uses a different language which happens to have the same syntax.
+The author of a `.py` file may use `gt4py` as a library, whereas the author of a GTScript file uses a different language which happens to have the same syntax.

 Discussion
 ----------